RJ722/up_in_time/README.md

 * Make the website responsive.
 * Add the facility for the users to add custom Youtube videos or uploaded Audios or audio links to be served as alarm.

-## Dependencies

-* python
-* pytz
-* django v1.9.8
-* Make sure that pop ups are allowed in your browser.